 Green Tea Grown in Full Sun

 Mother nature made green tea with more than 450 identified compounds, including Catechins and EGCG.
-They work in synergy in our body.
+They work as synergy in our body.
 So many elements affect phytochemicals in the tea leaf and not all teas provide the same benefits.

 When the green tea leaf is grown in full sun, ample sun exposure increases the amount of Catechins in the leaf.
 On the other hand, sun exposure decreases Caffeine in the tea leaf.

 In order to stop oxidation after harvest, green tea leaves are “steamed” in Japan.
-Chinese green tea uses “panning” or “roasting” method.
+Chinese green tea uses “panning” or “roasting” methods.
 “Steaming method” was invented in Uji, Japan, during the 18th century.
 “Steaming method” produces green tea with richer flavor, greener color, and more natural healthy compounds preserved in tea leaves.

 Sencha (cen-cha) is Japanese green tea grown in full sun and treated by a steaming method after harvest.
 Authentic, quality Sencha tea leaves are straight in shape, and rich in green color.
 Tea leaves are straight rather than round or bent, because they are kneaded in a specific way to make tea leaves more flavorful.
 The most important Sencha benefit is powerful healthful antioxidants: Catechins and EGCG.
 Due to minimal processing, the natural healthful substances as well as fresh green color are well preserved in Sencha.